Last updated September 10th, 2023.

 - Centrality: as its name suggests, KLCC is at the heart of Kuala Lumpur.
 You’ll find plenty to do around here between high-end shopping centers like Suria and fun bar streets like Changkat.

 - Expat community: home to a high number of international companies, KLCC lures plenty of expats from around the world.
-You’ll have no trouble connecting with your peers in this area of Kuala Lumpur.
+You’ll have no trouble connecting with your peers in this part of Kuala Lumpur.

 - Growth potential: as Kuala Lumpur grows, property prices will rise – especially in locations like KLCC.
 This means that buying a condo in KLCC could be an excellent investment for the future.

 - Price: KLCC is the most expensive district on this list.
-If you’re willing to move a bit further from the city center, you can find condos that have much more to offer for a lower price.
+If you’re willing to move a bit further from the city centre, you can find condos that have much more to offer for a lower price.